ZorbakScape/JagexLauncherBypass/README.md

 # JagexLauncherBypass

-This repository contains a set of cmd files that enable users to easily switch between different third-party clients, including Runelite, Devious, and Meteor.
+This repository contains a set of cmd files that enable users to easily switch between different third-party clients, including Runelite, and Devious

 ## Usage